-The Lord-Lieutenant attends a wide range of events and ceremonies every year in Cambridgeshire as the representative of Her Majesty The Queen.
+The Lord-Lieutenant attends a wide range of events and ceremonies every year in Cambridgeshire as the representative of His Majesty The King.
 Events that the Lord-Lieutenant attends include voluntary and charity initiatives, award ceremonies and community functions of local significance.
 Other occasions include things such as openings, unveilings, commemorations, civic services, mayor making services, funeral and memorial services.

 Requesting a visit of the Lord-Lieutenant